Has Your Business's PAYDEX® Score Recently Changed?

 What Can I Do to Potentially Help Impact My PAYDEX Score?

 First, make sure to always repay your debts on time or ahead of schedule.
 Next, encourage suppliers and vendors to report their payment experiences to Dun & Bradstreet.
 Payment experiences that go unreported cannot be considered when Dun & Bradstreet determines your business’s credit scores and ratings.

 Monitoring Your Business’s Credit Scores and Ratings

 A business’s credit file is composed of many important scores and ratings.
 Many business owners want to understand how their companies are being presented to potential partners or existing clients.
-Dun & Bradstreet offers a suite of business credit products designed to help you impact and monitor your scores and ratings.
-D‑U‑N‑S® Manager allows you to verify and correct your business information for free.
-The CreditBuilder™ Plus product provides unlimited access to your company’s credit scores and ratings and makes it easy to submit Trade References to Dun & Bradstreet.*
+Dun & Bradstreet offers a suite of business credit products designed to help you monitor and potentially impact your scores and ratings.
+DUNS® Manager allows you to submit updates to your business information for review, verification, and possible acceptance for free.
+The CreditBuilder™ Plus product provides unlimited access to your company’s credit scores and ratings and allows you to submit trade references for Dun & Bradstreet review, verification, and possible acceptance.*